shantanu-singh-git/math-formulas-and-notes/Sets/Sets.md

-# Short Notes and Mathematical Formulas for Sets
+# Formulas and Short Notes on Sets

 ## Special Sets